Riverbank Precinct Code Amendment

 In relation to the proposed spending of in excess of Seven Hundred Milllion Dollars for a proposed Basket Ball Stadium this amount of money would be better spent on improving our Hospitals to enable them to better cope with the demands that they are already experiencing and will inevitiably increase as the population inccreases.

-GGAJ over 2 years ago
+GGAJ about 3 years ago

 Absolutely disgraceful what is being proposed, and the destruction of this beautiful city's green spaces.
 The river and its surrounds has so much history to the Kuarna people and to the first immigrant community to settle here.
 Disrepectful to even consider developing on this space.